2002 German Grand Prix: Race

 The race began at 14:00 local time.
 Between 117,000 to 120,000 spectators attended the event.
 (Note: Sources vary on the attendance, with 117,000 and 120,000.)
-Conditions at the start were hot and sunny, with the air temperature between 28 and 34 C and the track temperature ranged from 38 and 47 C. During the reconnaissance laps to line up on the grid, Barrichello found a malfunction in his race car's gearbox upshift mechanism Barrichello's race car was moved off the track by his mechanics, and he was sent to the Ferrari garage to drive the spare Ferrari setup for him.
+Conditions at the start were hot and sunny, with the air temperature between 28 and 34 C and the track temperature ranged from 38 and 47 C. During the reconnaissance laps to line up on the grid, Barrichello found a malfunction in his race car's gearbox upshift mechanism.
+Barrichello's race car was moved off the track by his mechanics, and he was sent to the Ferrari garage to drive the spare Ferrari setup for him.
 He exited the pit lane 15 seconds before the red lights lighted at the pit lane exit, allowing him start from third.
-According to Alan Henry of The Guardian, the hot track temperatures were a major worry for tyre wear during the race.
+According to Alan Henry of The Guardian, the hot track temperatures threatened to make tyre wear a major worry for teams during the race.

 When the red lights went out to begin the race, Michael Schumacher made a clean start to keep his lead, followed by Ralf Schumacher in second and Barrichello in third.
 Barrichello impeded Montoya's pass for third, forcing him to brake early, and Räikkönen on the outside chose to pass Montoya for fourth into the hairpin.
 Frentzen was stranded on the grid after stalling his car and Arrows mechanics moved him into the pit lane.
 His engine was eventually restarted, rejoining the race two laps down.
 Webber got stuck on the grid due to a launch control system fault but was able to restart the car and drive.
-De La Rosa drove to the side of the track as he lost drive selecting seventh gear on the back straight, becoming the race's first retirement.
+De la Rosa drove to the side of the track as he lost drive selecting seventh gear on the back straight, becoming the race's first retirement.
 Button and Massa had the best starts, gaining three spots from their starting positions, while Villeneuve fell from 11th to 15th.
 At the conclusion of the first lap, Michael Schumacher led Ralf Schumacher by 1.6 seconds.
 They were followed by Barrichello, Räikkönen, Montoya and Trulli.